Beware of Debit Fees This Semester | 09.19.12

 Try this instead

 Shop around – Rather than taking the school-endorsed card, shop around for a lower-fee option.
 Some banks offer free ATMs or reimburse for ATM use outside of your bank’s network.
 The bottom line is don’t settle, there are great debit card options for students, you just have to find them!
-Compare your debit card options to find which is best for you.

 Go for the check or direct deposit option – Though issuing a check may hold up your funds for a little longer, you are guaranteed to receive the full amount your entitled to.
 No hidden fees, no drama.